oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 -1 s, 1969-09-25T21:49, 1901-12-13T20:45, -142711421-01-25T20:11, 292277026596-12-04T15:30
 {{< /csvtbl >}}

-Looking at this chart alone, 64 bit integers don't seem much worse than long doubles, but keep in mind that Integers support _One precision_, and there's a trade off between resolution and the bounds of your epoch, Floating point values support _all precision's_, there is no such trade off.
+Looking at this chart alone… 64 bit integers don't seem much worse than long doubles.
+But keep in mind that integers support _One precision_, and there's a trade off between resolution and the bounds of your epoch.
+Floating point values support _all precision's_, there is no such trade off.

 For this reason, `date_t` is a long double floating point value of seconds since the epoch.

 ## "Broken Down Time"

-Now that we have a base time type, there needs to be some way to convert between human friendly to machine friendly values.
-I.e. getting the year, month and day.
+Now that we have a base time type, there should be some way to convert between human friendly to machine friendly values.
+I.e. getting the year, month, and day.
 In the spirit of "100 functions for 10 data structures vs. 10 functions for 1 data structure", Unless a functions _job_ is to handle human-friendly time values, it will use `date_t`.

-The way this is done in C is with `struct tm` , which has many problems.
+The way this is done in C is with `struct tm` , which contains many problems.

-- almost always handled in statically allocated pointers that get overwritten (`gmtime()`)
+- Almost always handled in statically allocated pointers that get overwritten (`gmtime()`)
 - No way to represent sub-second time.
 - tm_mday starts at one instead of zero (as the rest of the struct values do) for no reason.
 - tm_wday and tm_yday make it harder to construct completely valid structs